solana-foundation/developer-content/CONTRIBUTING.md

 ## Frontmatter

-The yaml frontmatter is used to provide additional metadata about a given piece of content.
+The YAML frontmatter is used to provide additional metadata about a given piece of content.
 Each content type has specifically supported frontmatter fields, some required and some optional.
 All available frontmatter fields are enforced via [Contentlayer](#why-contentlayer) (see more below).